WestDRI/wgpages/content/apptainer1/02-build.md

-In addition, building containers involves a large number of small file operations slowing down parallel filesystems which were not optimized for this type of I/O. For this reason, when building containers on our clusters, we highly recommend doing this inside Slurm jobs in `$SLURM_TMPDIR` (SSD local to a compute node).
+In addition, building containers involves a large number of small file operations slowing down parallel filesystems which were not optimized for this type of I/O. For this reason, when building containers on our clusters, we highly recommend doing this inside a Slurm job in `$SLURM_TMPDIR` (SSD on a compute node).